A basic box style solar oven is quite easy to make. The power supply is already there and the only connection problems are called ‘clouds’.

 My first test this year was on a clear day with an air temperature of 21 degrees.
 The pot got to 60 degrees and stayed there.
 Obviously, the hotter the day, the hotter the inside temperature will be.
-The fan didn’t seem to make a difference to the temperature on that first test.
+The fan didn’t seem to make a difference to the temperature but probably distributes the heat more evenly.

 What can we cook in a Box Style Solar Oven?